• These Rules and Regulations govern teams that have been authorized for play by the Club’s Board of Directors.

 • Teams shall be subject to the policies outlined in the Club’s By-Laws as well as these Rules and Regulations.

-• The objective of the Club is to enter at minimum one team in each age division of a competitive or select league commencing at U9 for boys and girls.
-If warranted the Club may elect to enter a second team in an age division of a competitive or select league.
+• The objective of the Club is to enter at minimum one team in each age division of a competitive or development league commencing at U9 for boys and girls.
+If warranted the Club may elect to enter a second team in an age division of a competitive or development league.

-• Where there are any omissions from this document, OSA policies will apply.
+• Where there are any omissions from this document, Ontario Soccer policies will apply.

 I – TEAM UNIFORMS

 1. All players and team officials (where applicable) will be required to have and wear Club issued uniforms as detailed in items 2 and 3 below, as per the contracted arrangement with the Club’s supplier.
 No deviations can be made to this regulation without the approval of the Board of Directors.

 2. Team issued kits will consist of two complete strips (jerseys, shorts & socks), training jersey, and practice ball.

 3. No additional apparel and equipment may be purchased without the prior authorization of the Club.

 II – SELECTION OF COACHES

 1. A selection committee consisting of the Technical Director, designated Directors and appointed designates shall choose the Team Head Coach for each team.